determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Apptainer 1.0 or greater, Singularity 3.7 or greater, Enroot 3.4.0 or greater or PodMan 3.3.1 or greater.

--  A cluster-wide shared filesystem.
+-  A cluster-wide shared filesystem with consistent path names across the HPC cluster.

+-  User and group configuration must be consistent across all nodes.

+-  All nodes must be able to resolve the hostnames of all other nodes.

 -  To run jobs with GPUs, the Nvidia or AMD drivers must be installed on each compute node.
    Determined requires a version greater than or equal to 450.80 of the Nvidia drivers.
 The Nvidia